Premium Content:

 Poet Allen Ginsberg died on this day in 1997

-Allen Ginsberg was one of the most well-known poets of the 20th century.
-He was close friends with authors Jack Kerouac and William S Burroughs, together they formed the core of the Beat Generation literary movement.
+Allen Ginsberg was one of the most well‑known poets of the 20th century.
+He was close friends with authors Jack Kerouac and William S. Burroughs, and together they formed the core of the Beat Generation literary movement.

-Ginsberg’s best known work is Howl, which was published in 1956.
-The poems sees Ginsberg denounce the destructive forces of capitalism and conformity in the USA.
-In the work he is also overt about his homosexuality and his relationships with several men, including long term partner Peter Orlovsky.
+Ginsberg’s best‑known work is Howl, published in 1956.
+The poem sees Ginsberg denounce the destructive forces of capitalism and conformity in the United States.
+He is also overt about his homosexuality and his relationships with several men, including his long‑term partner Peter Orlovsky.
 The book was challenged by authorities and became the centre of an obscenity trial in 1957.
-At the time anal sex was illegal in every state of the USA.
+At the time, anal sex was illegal in every state in the USA.

 Ginsberg continued writing throughout his life and was a visible supporter of many political protests and causes.
-He collaborated with many different people including Phillip Glass and Bob Dylan.
+He collaborated with a wide range of artists, including Philip Glass and Bob Dylan.

-At the end of his life Ginsberg suffered from congestive heart failure, he died at his home on 5th March 1997.
-In the days leading up to his death he reportedly called everyone in his address book one at a time to say goodbye.
-He wrote his final poem a few days before he passed, it was called Things I’ll Not Do (Nostalgias).
+At the end of his life, Ginsberg suffered from congestive heart failure.
+He died at his home on 5 March 1997.
+In the days leading up to his death, he reportedly called everyone in his address book one by one to say goodbye.
+He wrote his final poem a few days before he passed; it was titled Things I’ll Not Do (Nostalgias).

-At the time of Ginsberg’s death, he had been with partner Peter Orlovsky for 43 years, Orlovsky passed away in 2010.
+At the time of Ginsberg’s death, he had been with his partner Peter Orlovsky for 43 years.
+Orlovsky passed away in 2010.

 Harry Potter actor Daniel Radcliffe portrayed Ginsberg in the 2013 film Kill Your Darlings.